rpetti/p4-depot-renamer/README.md

 - This tool has only been tested against standard depots. **Graph, Stream, and Remote depots will likely not work!**
 - It has only been tested against a full checkpoint. **It may not work against journal data.**
 - It has only been tested against a depot with the standard mapping.
 If your depot's Map is not the default ie. `<depotname>/...`, you may wish to change it before proceeding.
-- It has not been tested against a Unicode server.

 ## Installation